moT01/create-a-coderoad-tutorial/README.md

 - Create and checkout a new orphan branch with `git checkout --orphan v0.1.0`.

 This will make a branch that isn't created from master, so it has no commit history.
 It will hold the tests for your tutorial.
 Each test is its own commit.
 You can also add an optional commit for a solution to each test.
-- Check your `git status`.
+- Check your `git status`
 - Delete the tutorial file from this branch with `git rm -f TUTORIAL.md`

 ### Create your project files
-This branch is also where users create their projects and modify files for a tutorial, and most anything they need to do.
+This branch is also where users create their projects, modify files for a tutorial, and most anything they need to do.
 - Make a new folder named `coderoad` on your branch.

 This folder will hold as much of the CodeRoad stuff as it can so users aren't confused with extra files in their projects.